ArchiveBox/docs/Docker.md

 ### Configuration

-ArchiveBox running with docker-compose accepts all the same environment variables as normal, see the full list on the [[Configuration]] page.
+ArchiveBox running with `docker compose` accepts all the same environment variables as normal, see the full list on the [[Configuration]] page.

 The recommended way to pass in config variables is to edit the `environment:` section in `docker-compose.yml` directly or add an `env_file: ./path/to/ArchiveBox.conf` line before `environment:` to import variables from an env file.